 The VNA can now be used to measure the DUT.
 The absolute group delay and conversion loss will be displayed on the VNA.
-It is also possible to display the corrected input match, $S11^{A}{DUT}$, of the DUT.
+It is also possible to display the corrected input match, $S11{DUT}^{A}$ , of the DUT.
 The error correction implemented adjusts for systematic errors in S21 caused by the frequency response and source match of the system during both calibration and test.
-It only corrects for receiver match effects during system calibration.
-To include the effects of receiver match during measurement of the DUT, the output match of the DUT would be required.
-Using a one-port calibration over the IF range, the output match of the DUT, $S22{DUT}^{A}$, can be measured.
+It only corrects for receiver match effects during measurement of the DUT, the output match of the DUT would be required.
+Using a one-port calibration over the IF range, the output match of the DUT, S22 ${DUT}^{A}$ , can be measured.
 Additional calculations are required to remove the receiver match effects from the actual S21 of the DUT.
-The match of the hardware interface chassis, $S11^{A}{CH}$, is also required over the specified IF range.

-The corrected S21 for the DUT including receiver match effects as shown in Equation C.
+The match of the hardware interface chassis, $S11{CH}^{A}$ , is also required over the specified IF range.
+The corrected S21 for the DUT including receiver match effects is shown below.